9:00 AM – 11:30 PM:

 WEAR YOUR NAME TAG WHEN YOU'RE OUT AND ABOUT ON CAMPUS.
 It helps others to put together your name and face and it will help Security in the event that you need assistance.

 HAVE FUN!
 This is a great place to live.
 Remember, we didn't say "perfect."
-If you expect perfect, you may be disappointed.
-We are, after all, a community of 2000+ people who have a wide variety of viewpoints, needs, and opinions!
+We are a community of 2000+ people who have a wide variety of viewpoints, needs, and opinions!
 Welcome to community living!

 This page was created by Joan Greenberg.
 Contact her if you have a suggestion for something that should be included on this New Resident Orientation page (use the Resident Directory for contact information).

-Click Here to go to our section that reviews the structure of our web site.
+Click Here to go to our WELCOME section that reviews the structure of our web site.